Publisher: Christopher Bischoff

 Also Available On

 I love post-apocalyptic anything.
 Just the curiosity of wondering what would happen when a man is on the brink of extinction is morbid yet fascinating.
-Beautiful Desolation takes the isometric point and click of yore and brings it to life with over 40 fully voiced and wonderfully designed characters and a time warping story.
+Beautiful Desolation takes the isometric point and click of yore and brings it to life with over 40 fully voiced and wonderfully designed characters and a time-warping story.
 The game starts out with you, Mark Leslie, arguing with his wife about someone whose emotional mess you have to clean up.
 Suddenly a giant object slams into the ground from the sky and brings about the apocalypse with machines.
 You are now trying to find a way to figure out what the Penrose, the giant object, is and how to stop it from changing the world.
-The only issue is that doesn’t go as planned and you are warped an unknown amount of years into the future and must stop factions from fighting and chose between groups of characters.
+The only issue is that doesn’t go as planned and you are warped an unknown amount of years into the future and must stop factions from fighting and choose between groups of characters.

 Choices mostly matter before the ending of the game.
 There are several groups of characters, some warring with each other, and some just single characters that don’t offer any rewards, and you must decide what happens to them all.
 You fly around an overhead map in your Buffalo transport and objectives are obtained by talking to characters.
 Each area is small and linear and there’s usually only one person to talk to in each area.
-The characters are really well done and the style of the game feels like a mid-90’s Fallout with pre-rendered animations in a box and the text appears below it.
+The characters are really well done and the style of the game feels like a mid-90s Fallout with pre-rendered animations in a box and the text appearing below it.
 The characters look amazing from robots to weird fleshy things to plants and various lifeforms.
 There’s tons of imagination in this game and even the environments look amazing.
 However, there’s not much else when it comes to exploring.

 When you land in an area you will most likely find things that need to be used or find things that need something to be used with.
 Sometimes a character might need an item, or they might need you to solve a large issue that decides the fate of their race or faction.
 The issue here is that objectives are so obtuse and cryptic and you can easily miss an option to solve a large problem.
 For example, you need to ultimately find three items to restart the array to let you back on the Penrose to go home.
 One item needed is Red Mercury.
 There are two ways to obtain this and depending on your choices once will always be cut off.
 There is also one route that lets you fight a few bosses via a weird arcade game.
 You need tokens to put combatants in this machine.
 You need at least three tokens to even bother and that’s never explained.
 To get these tokens you must choose one of three outcomes for a few factions, or the fourth outcome gives you Red Mercury for the array.
 I wound up missing two of these and only got two tokens in the game so the item I needed from the final boss for the arcade game to get Red Mercury was cut off.